 Are applicants required to take any tests prior to admission?

 While we do not require specific admission tests, applicants whose primary language is not German must be tested by one of our German as a Second Language teachers to ensure that we can meet your child’s language-learning needs.
 This can be done during a “Schnuppertag” (visit day) or via Skype, if a visit is not possible.
+We also request the previous two years of report cards when applicable.

 Does GISB have a cafeteria or lunch program?